chrisacheson/instance_list_management/big_list.md

 - Denmark - [feddit.dk](https://feddit.dk/)
 - Finland
     - [suppo.fi](https://suppo.fi/)
-    - Ostrobothnia? - [pappdi.in](https://pappdi.in/) - "Väälkumi ti hanje Lemmy institution which is intended for Osterbottins, Finnish Swedes, Finns in general, and other loose people."
-Translation help please?
+    - Ostrobothnia - [pappdi.in](https://pappdi.in/) - "Welcome to this Lemmy instance which is intended for Osterbottins (people from Ostrobothnia), Finnish Swedes, Finns in general, and other loose people."
 - France
     - [jlai.lu](https://jlai.lu/)
     - [lemmy.kaouenn-noz.fr](https://lemmy.kaouenn-noz.fr/) - Biohacking focus